williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 - Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format for Outbound SAML apps.
 - Use the [/api/v1/idps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate in PEM or CER/DER format for Inbound SAML Apps.

-In both cases, the returned Key ID (kid) is used in the following step.
+In both cases, collect the returned Key ID (kid) to use in the following step.

 The following request publishes a CSR with a certificate in PEM format.

 - For CER format, change the Content-Type statement to `Content-Type: application/x-x509-ca-cert`.
 - For Base64-encoded format, add the statement `Content-Transfer-Encoding: base64` after the Content-Type statement.

-The responses are identical except the *-----Begin Certificate-----* and *-----End Certificate-----* lines are not present in CER/DER format, as shown.

 ~~~
 -----BEGIN CERTIFICATE-----